 How to apply

-Parents wishing to access the extended entitlement for their child can now apply using the HMRC online application system (opens a new window)
+Parents wishing to access the extended entitlement for their child can apply through http://www.childcarechoices.gov.uk/

-The government has introduced the Tax-Free Childcare Scheme.
-This is available to parents with children under 12 years old (or under 17 years old if the child has a disability, who meet the eligibility criteria.
+This is available to eligible working families with children under 12 years old (or under 17 years old if the child has a disability), who meet the eligibility criteria.
+For more information on the eligibility criteria visit Childcare Choices.
 With Tax-Free Childcare, parents can get up to £500 every 3 months to help with the cost of childcare.
-Parents can apply for the Tax-Free Childcare Scheme through the Childcare Service System (opens a new window)
+Parents can apply for the Tax-Free Childcare Scheme